CDT Day 76: Lone Tree Creek to Medicine Bow – Thunderstorm Tunnel Camp to Bugle Camp

 Coyotes yipping nearby did more to rouse us than our alarms in the morning darkness.
 Color streaking in the sky, rustling hikers in the tunnel.
 We were back on the pavement before 7am.
 A cold wind whipped harshly so I had to hike fast to stay warm.

 We finally turned off of the asphalt for good after a cattle grate.
 A posted sign reminded me that it’s open range in Wyoming.
 Cows everywhere.
-The turn pointed us at some real mountains, covered in trees and tall enough to cast a shadow.
+The turn pointed us at some real mountains, tall enough to cast a shadow and covered in trees.
 Our navigation skills were so out of practice that we got off track numerous times, but eventually made it to the top of the ridge.
 The real Continental Divide once again.

 A sweet sunset stopped us for a moment as we traversed the exposed ridge, cairn to cairn.
 The headlamps came out back in the trees, and I followed Spice to a soft campsite somewhere in the woods.
 My big toe throbs after I kicked and invisible root.
 Cowboy camping in the mountains again.
 Trees.
 Wonderful trees.
 It’s good to have them frame the stars once again.